lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Do not inject the decorator if a specific task is already present

-See part 4 of this guide with the credentials scanner.
+See part 4 of this guide with the Credential Scanner.

 ```yaml
 steps: